oppia/oppia-web-developer-docs/Season-of-Docs-2024.md

 ## Communication

 If you have questions pertaining to how-to-get-started with the various codebases, please ask them on GitHub Discussions ([Web](https://github.com/oppia/oppia/discussions), [Android](https://github.com/oppia/oppia-android/discussions)).
 Please be specific when asking questions; this makes it easier for us to help you.

+Please use the public channels above wherever possible so that others can learn from the answer to your questions.
+If you need to contact the org admins confidentially, you can email them at sod-2024-admins@oppia.org.